Molluscum contagiosum facts

 With part of its name being contagiosum, you can be sure it is contagious.
-The virus is transmitted by skin-to-skin contact and by indirect contact (for example, towels touched by an infected person may allow the virus to pass from the towel to another person's skin.
+The virus spreads by direct skin-to-skin contact and by indirect contact (for example, towels or personal items used in contact sports that an infected person touches, allowing the virus to pass from the towel or item to another person's skin).

 What is the incubation period for molluscum contagiosum?

-The average time from exposure to symptoms (incubation period) is about two to seven weeks and may be as long as six months in some individuals.
+The average time from exposure to the development of symptoms (incubation period) is about two to seven weeks and may be as long as six months in some individuals.

 How long does the infection with molluscum contagiosum last?
 When does a